ForgeRock/tntp-pingone-credentials/docs/FindWallets/Readme.md

 # PingOne Credentials Find Wallets

-The PingOne Credentials Find Wallet node lets administrators create a Journey which returns all the paired digital wallet from the PingOne user.
+The PingOne Credentials Find Wallets node lets you create a journey to list all the paired digital wallets from the PingOne user.

 ## Compatibility